+Fieldwork

-Fieldwork: History majors are eligible for fieldwork at the Missouri Historical Society or at other museums.
+History majors are eligible for fieldwork at the Missouri Historical Society or at other museums.
 Opportunities are also sometimes available in the special collections at Olin Library, with local businesses, and at historical sites.

+Study Abroad

-Study Abroad: The Department of History strongly encourages student participation in the various year and semester abroad programs approved by the College.
-A maximum of 3 history credits earned may be applied to the minor, and a maximum of 6 history credits earned may be applied to the major in history.
+The Department of History strongly encourages student participation in the various year and semester abroad programs approved by the College.
+A maximum of 6 history credits earned from studying abroad may be applied to the major in history.
 Students must have their courses preapproved by the department's study abroad advisor prior to departure.
 It is possible to pursue a senior honors thesis after study abroad, but careful planning is required.